airs0urce/modem-farm/README.md

   }

 To connect via certain modem use socks server on port from: "socks_proxy_port".
-For example, I used docks servers with Pupeteer.
+For example, I used socks servers to feed them to Puppeteer.
 If you need new IP address - reconnect modem:

 POST /reconnect/MODEM_1